-However, cash transfers are increasingly recognized as an important tool
+However, cash transfers are increasingly recognised as an important tool

 As Pacific Island countries’ economies inevitably monetize, access to cash in the wake of disasters becomes more important as communities simply do not have the resources to be able to recover from natural disasters without outside assistance.

-In the Pacific, traditional social protection mechanisms are most effective when addressing shocks that hit individual households, such as illness or funeral expenses, but are weak in the face of extensive poverty or shocks like natural disasters which affect everybody in an area (Kidd et al. 2010).
+In the Pacific, traditional social protection mechanisms are most effective when addressing shocks that hit individual households, such as illness or funeral expenses, but are weak in the face of extensive poverty or shocks like natural disasters which affect everybody in an area.

-As globalization, systemic shocks and urbanization erode traditional safety nets, more governments in the Pacific are recognising that a significant proportion of their population may now face difficulties meeting basic needs.
+As globalisation, systemic shocks and urbanisation erode traditional safety nets, more governments in the Pacific are recognising that a significant proportion of their population may now face difficulties meeting basic needs.